(From Treasurer’s Report 13th March 1903)

 A table and bookcase were made, lamps were purchased, also fees were paid for insurance (£2.14.0) and conveyancing of the deeds.
 A handsome split-rail fence was erected.

-‘It was found that to carry out the works quickly & to pay accounts promptly, that it would be necessary to make arrangements for temporary accommodation until promised donations and the endowment was received.
+‘It was found that to carry out the works quickly and to pay accounts promptly, that it would be necessary to make arrangements for temporary accommodation until promised donations and the endowment was received.
 Mr Edward Smith kindly offered whatever assistance may be needed in that way, without any charge in the way of interest”.

 The Library at that point had 57 books and 66 magazines, and a table tennis set.
 The quarterly subscription was fixed for the time being at 2/6, which entitled the subscribers to the use of one book each week, and free admission one evening each week, reading matter and games being provided.
 Mr Fred Thompson was in charge.
 People carried lanterns to the Hall to choose their books; the Hall was lit by candles and kerosene lights, and later carbide lamps.
 It was quite a sight to see the lanterns bobbing along the road at night, until electric lighting came in 1939.
-The Libraries & Reading Rooms Statutory Return for 1937 states 1007 books, not including magazines, and an operating profit of £12.0.0.
+The Libraries and Reading Rooms Statutory Return for 1937 states 1007 books, not including magazines, and an operating profit of £12.0.0.

 Somewhere between 1915 and 1921, the Hall was greatly enlarged, and the decorative barge-board replaced with a vertical lattice section in the front peak.
 The original structure extended only from the back of the stage to the side doors.